Request Assessment

 “You’re not just writing because of the feelings inside you,” Karin says.
 “You’re writing with the purpose of clearly communicating a topic to an audience.
 When you have facts, like that this person said something, you give the piece more authority.”

-What Is A Marketing Content Copywriter?
+What is A Marketing Copywriter?

 A marketing content copywriter creates written content targeted to a specific audience that fulfills a purpose.
 Their craft is to communicate information to an audience, enabling them to write about anything.